DataDog/hiring-engineers/answers.md

 <br/>

 - **Bonus Question**: What is the Anomaly graph displaying?
   `I used the percent_usage_connections metric for the anomaly graph.
-Whenever the number of connections to this database as a fraction of the maximum number of allowed connections goes above a certain threshhold (i.e 0.1), the graph displays an anomaly.`
+Whenever the number of connections to this database as a fraction of the maximum number of allowed connections goes above a certain threshold (i.e. 0.1), the graph displays an anomaly.`

 <br/>

 ## Step 4 - Monitoring Data

 - Create a new Metric Monitor called **My Metric Monitor** under `Monitors -> New Monitor`
-- Setup the monitor to watche the average of `my_metric` and alert if it’s above the following values over the past 5 minutes:
+- Setup the monitor to watch the average of `my_metric` and alert if it’s above the following values over the past 5 minutes:

   - Warning threshold of 500
   - Alerting threshold of 800